adaxing/online_bank/README.md

 # online_bank

 - I am learning from Udemy to make online_bank project.
 It is a project with combination of frontend and backend.
+  - frontend: Angular
+  - backend: Java spring
 - Currently, it has basic user functions
     - register new user
     ![alt text](public/demo10.jpg)